marcinszynkowski/anglecalc/README.md

 # anglecalc
-A simple program to calculate an angle between a hour hand and a minute hand
+A simple program in Windows Forms (C#) to calculate an angle between a hour hand and a minute hand